cforourk1/dmv/README.md

 8. What is the purpose of the `to_json` function used in the subquery?
 9. Complete `getPersonByIdIncludingLicense`.

-Once your code passes all test cases when you run `npm run test:persons`, move on to completing the queries in `db/queries/licenses.js`.
+Once your code passes all test cases when you run `npm run test persons`, move on to completing the queries in `db/queries/licenses.js`.

 10. Complete `getLicensesIncludingPerson`.
 Each license in the returned array of